-Urine color is often under-appreciated as one of many considerations in working up a patients clinical status (especially in the intensive care unit).
-“Highlighter” yellow urine is often seen in patients on B vitamin complexes (it’s a water soluble vitamin and your body doesn’t need 1,000% of the daily requirement, lol), red/brown urine can be related to hemoglobin/myoglobin breakdown (hemolysis, rhabdo, etc.), orange urine is often seen in patients on rifampin (an antibiotic) or phenazopyridine (an analgesic dye for the GU tract), and of course “purple urine in porphyria.”
+Urine color is often under-appreciated in working up a patient’s clinical status (especially in the ICU and OR).
+“Highlighter” yellow urine is often seen in patients on B vitamin complexes (it’s a water-soluble vitamin, and your body doesn’t need 1,000% of the daily requirement, lol), red/brown urine can be related to hemoglobin/myoglobin breakdown (hemolysis, rhabdo, etc.), orange urine is often seen in patients on rifampin (an antibiotic) or phenazopyridine (an analgesic dye for the GU tract), magenta after CyanoKit, and of course “purple urine in porphyria.”

 Drop me a comment below with questions and your thoughts/experiences!